PatrickLammers/sawtooth-next-directory/docs/architecture.rst

     :alt: Hyperledger Addressing
     :figclass: align-center

-We have chosen to encode our keys in the following manner:
+We have chosen to encode our addresses in the following manner:

 +---------------------+----------------------+---------------------+-------------------------+
 |  Bytes              |  Purpose             |  Example            |  Extra                  |